TotalDwarf03/IS3S662-oracle-coursework/sql/packages/ideas.md

 #### Indexes

-- Index on project table to speed up lookups by student ID.
+- Index on project table to speed up lookups by student ID and status.
-- Index on evaluation table to speed up lookups by supervisor ID.
+- Index on project table to speed up lookups by supervisor ID and status.
 - Index on notification table to speed up lookups by student ID and notification status (read/unread).
 - Index on notification table to speed up lookups by staff ID and notification status (read/unread).
-- Index on project status to speed up lookups by project status (pending, completed, etc.).